 The school has no cell phone policy during instructional hours.
-If your child is allowed a cell phone, the cell phone should remain OFF and IN your child's back pack during the school day.
-Before school and after school cell phone use is allowed in drop/off, pick/up areas and in the front office.
+If your child is allowed a cell phone, the cell phone should remain OFF and IN your child's backpack during the school day.
+Before school and after school cell phone use to contact parent/guardian is allowed after receiving permission from school personnel in the drop/off and pick/up areas only.
 If the cell rings during instruction, the teacher will confiscate the cell phone, turn it in to the Vice Principal, who will call you for pick up.
 Thank you for your support.

 The following items are considered contraband and therefore

 not allowed at school:

 - laser pointers

 - skateboards/heeleys/roller skates